mike-french/myrex/README.md

 Processes implementing rules that do not match the input cause the traversal to terminate.
 A traversal that reaches the final process returns a successful match of the input.

-A successful match result contains substrings of the input captured for groups in the REGEX.
+A successful match result contains references or substrings of the input captured for groups in the REGEX.
+Groups can be explicitly labelled with string names.
+Unlabelled groups are implicitly labelled with 1-based integers based on the position of the opening `(` in the REGEX.

 The runtime execution of the process network depends on the Erlang BEAM scheduler being _fair,_